tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 - $a^1$ is $a$ if $a \neq 0$
 - $0^0 = 1$ ([although sometimes it is said to be undefined](https://en.wikipedia.org/wiki/Exponentiation#Zero_to_the_power_of_zero))

-In the following discussing we will assume these special cases are all taken care of, and won't worry about them.
+In the following discussing we assume these cases are taken care of, and so won't worry about them any more.

 ## The Obvious Approach (Iterative)
 The "obvious" way to calculate $a^n$ is to multiple $a$ by itself $n-1$ times.
+For example, to $a^4=a \cdot a \cdot a \cdot a$, and so *three* multiplications are needed.

-Here is how to do iteratively i.e. using a loop:
+\Here is how to do iteratively i.e. using a loop:

 ```cpp
 // Pre-condition: